hnrkptrsn/erlport_python_example/README.md

 	handle_call, the 'meat' of the gen_server in this case, get your python pid from the state and call your functions, return some interesting result.

+	call_python, wraps a gen_server call in a poolboy transaction. (check-out, call, check-in)

+	fortune, which makes the concrete call_python call with the correct pool name.

 apps/src/pysimple.erl

 	The pattern is start a Python process, make a call using the process id, stop it after use.